Saranyaaav/PROMPT-ENGINEERING/README.md

 ---

-## 1. Transformers & Multi-Head Self-Attention
+## I. Transformers & Multi-Head Self-Attention

 Transformers rely on **Self-Attention** to evaluate relationships between all tokens in a sequence simultaneously rather than processing them sequentially.